helios-network/hyperion/docs/ARCHITECTURE.md

 6. `SendDepositClaim`
    * Claims deposits from Ethereum to Cosmos
-   * When >66% validators confirm seeing deposit, coins are issued on Injective side
+   * When >66% validators confirm seeing deposit, coins are issued on Helios side
    * Includes event details like sender, receiver, amount and token contract

 7. `SendWithdrawalClaim`